BackThe Ashover Book

 Discussion

 Lots of questions here, including some words I can't make out but would expect to be “with the 3.
 Man”.
+Indeed, now I've seen the Johnston version it does say that, but to my surprise there's a totally different tune.
 I'm assuming end of section after “Half right and left and bottom” — there's actually a line-break in the original but not a symbol.
-I also assume “and bottom” means “at bottom”.
+Johnston just has a space.
+I also assume “and bottom” means “at bottom”, and again that's what Johnston does say.
 The music is two 8-bar lines each repeated, but it's difficult to see how the dance will fit into 32 bars.
 The first four lines seem clear and will take 4 bars each: the first man casts down while the third woman casts up to each other's place, the first woman and third man do the same, to finish with threes at the top improper, ones proper, twos improper.
-Then we get the “set 3 and 3” moves that also appear in Harper's Frolick and Loudon.
+Then we get the “set 3 and 3” moves that also appear in Harper's Frolick and Lowdon.
 Finally “Swing corners” and “swing your partner” which will mean turning rather than a pivot swing.
 But how do the twos and threes get proper again, and how do we get from 3-1-2 to 2-1-3?
 And also I'm suspicious of anything as unusual as that first move — these were the days of standard figures, unlike early Playford, and having couples improper for a long period is highly unlikely.

 The Sheffield version is stunningly bogus: